Kalanchoe orgyalis

 Kalanchoe orgyalis is a species of flowering plant in the Crassulaceae family.
-It is a succulent commonly known as copper spoons due to its leaf shape.
+It is a succulent commonly known as copper spoons because of its leaf shape and color.

 Description

 The perennial Kalanchoe orgyalis is a heavily branched shrub that reaches heights of 1 to 2 meters, which is covered with characteristic, star-shaped hairs.
 Its upright shoots are branched and strong.
 Young shoots have long hairs.
 The tough, densely long-haired, petiole is gray-green to reddish-brown on the upper side and green to silver on the underside.

 The 5 to 15 millimeter long leaf stalk is grooved.
 The egg-shaped, egg-shaped-spatulate, elliptical to lanceolate leaf blade is often folded like a gutter, 5 to 15 centimeters long and 3.5 to 10 centimeters wide.
 It is pointed at the tip and narrowed at the base.
 The leaf edge is entire.